Cu1us/cu1us.github.io/index.markdown

 <br>
 *Campanion is an atmospheric first-person puzzle game where you, and your robotic pet camera Cammy, explore your missing grandpa’s mansion by utilizing a peculiar set of camera filters to reveal hidden details in the environment.*
+{:.textsidemargin}

 ***Thermal photos** reveal hot cables in the walls, the **UV filter** shows secret notes and fingerprints, the **X-ray mode** uncovers hidden mechanisms, and much more.*
+{:.textsidemargin}

 <br>

 This was an 8-week group project near the end of my first year at Yrgo, where I worked alongside another programmer and 3 artists to create a game in Unreal Engine.
 We also continued working on the project here and there during the summer to polish it before submitting it to Sweden Game Awards and The Rookies.

+*Campanion* was nominated for Finalist at The Rookie Game Awards 2025, and also for Best Design at the Sweden Game Awards 2025 gala.

 <br>
 [READ MORE](/campanion/){:.button.button--outline-success.button--rounded.button--xl}